-The introduction of NDS affects the way configuration information is stored.
+The introduction of Directory Services affects the way configuration information is stored.

-- ♦ In NetWare 3, the print server's configuration information was stored in SYS:SYSTEM.
-In NetWare 5, configuration data is stored as objects in NDS.
-For example, in NetWare 3, printers were print server attributes; in NetWare 5, printers are NDS objects. - ♦ In NetWare 3, print job configurations were stored as database files in the users' subdirectories in SYS:MAIL.
-In NetWare 5, you can create both public (or global) and private databases.
+- ◆ In NetWare 3, the print server's configuration information was stored in SYS:SYSTEM.
+In NetWare 4, configuration data is stored as objects in the Directory.
+For example, in NetWare 3, printers were print server attributes; in NetWare 4, printers are Directory objects. - ◆ In NetWare 3, print job configurations created with NetWare's PRINTCON utility were stored as database files in the users' subdirectories in SYS:MAIL.
+In NetWare 4, you can create both public (or global) and private databases.
 Private databases are still created by users and are stored as attributes of user objects.
-The public databases are created by the network supervisor to be used by all users, and are stored as attributes of container objects. - In NetWare 3, database files (containing print device definitions and printer form definitions) were stored as a file in SYS:PUBLIC.
-In NetWare 5, the database is stored as an attribute of a container object.
+The public databases are created by the network supervisor to be used by all users, and are stored as attributes of container objects.

+• In NetWare 3, database files created with NetWare's PRINTDEF database (containing print device definitions and printer form definitions) were stored as a file in SYS:PUBLIC.
+In NetWare 4, the database is stored as an attribute of a container object.